irhamdana12/MySIBI/README.md

 ## How to Run in device ?

-- Install aplikasi Izinkan akses aplikasi to install
+- Install apps Allow app access to install
--  Izinkan akses kamera
--  Aplikasi berhasil dijalankan
--  Jika hp dalam mode gelap, ubah ke mode terang
+- Allow camera access
+- App runs successfully
+- If the phone is in dark mode, change to light mode

 ## Tech Stack

 **Client:** Kotlin, Jetpack Compose

 **Model:** Object Detection Deep Learning

+**Library Used:**
+- Jetpack Compose for UI
+- Material3
+- CameraX for Camera and Image Analysis Use case

+## Build Project
+**Requirements**
+- IDE Android Studio.
+- version Android Studio Koala Feature Drop | 2024.1.2

 ## About Me